Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Gaussian random matrices

 \subsubsection{The interaction energy}

 Last, we define the \term{interaction energy}:

-Equivalently, the interaction energy is the maximum eigenvalue of the variance function, interpreted as a quadratic form.
-Roughly speaking, the interaction energy $w(\mtx{X})$ is \hilite{small} when two independent copies of the Gaussian matrix $\mtx{X}$ are ``highly noncommutative'' in an appropriate sense.
+Equivalently, the interaction energy is the maximum eigenvalue of the variance function, interpreted as a psd quadratic form (i.e., covariance operator).
+Roughly speaking, the interaction energy $w(\mtx{X})$ is \hilite{small} when two independent copies of the Gaussian matrix $\mtx{X}$ are ``highly noncommutative'' in an appropriate sense~\cite[Sec.~1.4.1]{BBvH23:Matrix-Concentration}.

 From the formulation~\eqref{eqn:interaction-energy}, we recognize that the interaction energy is monotone with respect to the variance function:

 It is also clear that the interaction energy compares with the weak variance, up to a dimensional factor: